maciejs20/IBMCloudPakWorkshop/101-ShortCPLab/OpenshiftLab.md

 ### Deploy the app

-We have created the Docker image during the kubernetes lab.
-Let's reuse that and deploy application using Openshift Web GUI to see how simple it is.
+We have created the Docker image during our previous kubernetes lab.

+Let's reuse that image and deploy application using Openshift Web GUI to see how simple it is.
 No more boring kubectl's!

 We will pick our image directly from the container registry.

+Please note that all of the operations below are also accesible from OpenShift CLI command, the oc.